KSam001/JS-Fundamentals/README.md

 - No use of `var` (use `const` or `let` instead)
 - For 5-to_integer.js, no use of `try/catch`
 - For 6-multi_languages_loop.js, use an array and a loop, no `if/else`, one `console.log` per iteration
+- For 7-multi_c.js, use two `console.log` statements and a loop